The Office of Special Events will start accepting film applications for productions of 10 people or less starting Saturday 5/9/20

 *Please note that Red Rocks Park and Civic Center Park are currently closed until further notice.

-The Office of Special Events is here to help guide you through your project form planning to production.
-The office can discuss location options and will process applications, coordinate approvals and issue the final film permit.
+Denver is proud to host hundreds of film and photography projects each year and the Office of Special Events (OSE) is here to help guide you through the film permitting process.
+The office can discuss location options, process applications, help coordinate approvals and will issue the final film permit.

-Contact our office with any questions you may have at email@example.com or 720-913-1501.
+Please reach out to the Office of Special Events with any questions you may have at email@example.com or 720-913-1501.